 Victoria is a beautiful city with plenty of attractions to keep visitors occupied for days.
 It is a very popular weekend getaway in BC.
-Three days in Victoria is the perfect amount of time to get a bit of a feel for the vibe of the city and to really explore everything it has to offer.
+3 Days in Victoria BC is the perfect amount of time to get a bit of a feel for the vibe of the city and to really explore everything it has to offer.

 Victoria is the provincial capital of British Columbia.
 It is known for its beautiful gardens, picturesque waterfront, and rich history.
 The city is home to several historic landmarks, including the iconic Empress Hotel and the stunning Parliament Buildings.
 Victoria is also a great destination for outdoor enthusiasts, with opportunities for hiking, kayaking, and whale watching.
 With its laid-back vibe, friendly locals, and natural beauty, Victoria is a must-visit destination for anyone traveling to Canada’s west coast.